sniffnet/sniffnet.github.io/_posts/2025-08-01-third-anniversary.md

 Having this kind of support should be the norm for widespread and impactful open source projects, and organizations are starting to realise it — see <a target="_blank" href="https://floss.fund">FLOSS/fund</a> and <a target="_blank" href="https://www.sovereign.tech/programs/fund">Sovereign Tech Fund</a> for other examples.

-It's still a very long way to go, but recently more and more initiatives of this sort are being launched, and I hope Sniffnet and other applications and libraries will be able to benefit from them in the near future.
+It's still a very long way to go, but recently multiple initiatives of this sort are being launched, and I hope Sniffnet and other applications and libraries will be able to benefit from them in the near future.

 <hr>

 ### Wrapping up

-Everyone wants to be sure that the software they use will be **maintained over time**.<br>
+Everyone wants to be sure that the applications they use will be **maintained over time**.<br>
-This is especially true for open source projects, where the risk of abandonment is always lurking around the corner.
+This is especially true for open source software, where the risk of abandonment is always lurking around the corner.

 For a project to be long-lasting, it needs to be sustainable, and this requires a combination of factors: a strong community, motivated maintainers, and financial support.